Ayaan-software/Tasklist/README.md

 with help of IBM SkillsBuild.

 📄 License
 This project is licensed under the MIT License.
-Feel free to use and modify!
-I dont mind if you copy, but just give me credit.
+Feel free to copy and modify — just kindly give credit. 🙂